SHIFTYProjects/TREX-RAPID-RESPONSE/README.md

 Powershell incident investigation tool for PC.

 I needed a way to investigate a machine I believed was compromised.
 There are quite a few applications that require a client to be installed first on the machine.

 There are a bunch of tools from systeminternals that do an excellent job of providing information.

 I wanted it portable and be able to be ran both locally and remotely.
-After all scripts are ran, i wanted to be able to disable the machine from the network.
+After all scripts are ran, I wanted to be able to disable the machine from the network.

 This does it all.
 Starting with the Local Version upload.
-Still working on the remote version.
+Fully remote version coming soon...

 Just download the script.
 Rename it to a .ps1 file and run as an admin with powershell.